 The Urban Studies and Planning Program brings together an active community of scholars and students to creatively confront the issues facing our cities and metropolitan regions.
 Through instruction, participation in research, and community interaction, students explore the changing character and critical problems of modern urban development.
 The curriculum emphasizes student understanding of the political, economic, institutional, and social context within which planners work with a diverse range of stakeholders to develop and implement plans, policies, and programs.
-Specializations include housing and economic development, land use, growth management and environmental planning, transportation planning, and social planning.
+Specializations include housing and community development, economic development, environmental planning, and transportation planning.
 These areas reflect our faculty members, who are nationally and internationally respected in their fields.

 Our graduate students come from an array of undergraduate disciplines, including the social sciences, arts and humanities, and the physical sciences.
 Despite our different backgrounds, we share a commitment to analyze and address -- with creativity and rigor -- major issues facing metropolitan areas inside and outside the U.S. Our 48-credit hour curriculum can be completed in two years by full-time students, but we also have many students who work full-time in the Washington-Baltimore region and complete their degrees as part-time students.
 Our program is housed in the School of Architecture, Planning and Preservation, which also supports graduate programs in Historic Preservation, Architecture, and Real Estate Development, as well as a Ph.D. program in Urban and Regional Planning and Design.